Regional Impact Grants: Norwich Youth

 - are collaborative in nature and are rooted in evidence-based, solution-oriented approaches;

 - include specific and measurable outcomes and affect positive change over the long term.

 - We do not provide funding for capital or endowment campaigns, litigation costs, religious programming, endowment campaigns, deficit funding or debt retirement.
 We do not typically make grants for special events.

 - We do not make grants to individuals or to for-profit endeavors.

 - Applicants may not discriminate against any person or group of persons on the basis of race, ethnicity, gender, age, sexual orientation, religion, national origin, disability, marital status or any other characteristic protected under federal, state and/or local laws.

 Find more grants like this

-Find more grants like the Norwich Youth Grants by joining Instrumentl.
+Find more grants like the Regional Impact Grants: Norwich Youth by joining Instrumentl.

 We help nonprofits and academics find more grants and take control of their grants process with a refreshingly intuitive online platform.